jenkins-x/jx-docs/content/en/docs/getting-started/setup/boot/_index.md

   schedule: "0 0 23 1/1 * ? *"
 ```

 When auto upgrades are enabled a `CronJob` is run which periodically checks for changes in the [version stream](/docs/concepts/version-stream/) or [boot configuration](https://github.com/jenkins-x/jenkins-x-boot-config).
-If changes are detected the [jx upgrade boot](/commands/jx_upgrade_boot/) will create a Pull Request on your development git repository.
+If changes are detected the [jx upgrade boot](/commands/jx_upgrade_boot/) will create a pull request on your development Git repository.
 Once that merges the boot configuration is upgraded and boot will be re-run inside a tekton pipeline to upgrade your installation.

 ### Manual upgrades

 You can manually run the [jx upgrade boot](/commands/jx_upgrade_boot/) command at any time which if there have been changes in [version stream](/docs/concepts/version-stream/) or [boot configuration](https://github.com/jenkins-x/jenkins-x-boot-config) will create a Pull Request on your development git repository.

-Once that merges the boot configuration is upgraded and boot will be re-run inside a tekton pipeline to upgrade your installation.
+Once that merges the boot configuration is upgraded and boot will be re-run inside a Tekton pipeline to upgrade your installation.

 ### Recovering